 In addition to manufacturing PV modules with the lowest environmental impact in the industry, First Solar is committed to reducing the company's own operational impact.
 Since 2009, we've successfully reduced our energy, water, waste, and carbon intensity per watt produced through improvements in module efficiency, manufacturing throughput and capacity utilization, as well as by implementing resource conservation projects at our facilities.
+In 2016, we set a five-year goal to reduce our greenhouse (GHG) emissions intensity per watt produced by 45 percent compared to our 2008 baseline.
+In 2018, we surpassed our 2021 goal to reduce our GHG emissions intensity per watt produced by 45 percent.
+Although our production increased by 18% in 2018, our absolute greenhouse gas emissions only increased by 9%.
+While we have already achieved our new five-year goal for 2021, we are continuing our retooling and ramping activities.
+As such, maintaining our progress through 2021 will be an important achievement.
+Since 2008, we have nearly halved our company-wide carbon intensity through increased module efficiency, manufacturing throughput, and capacity utilization, decreased emissions intensity of purchased grid electricity, and energy conservation and low carbon initiatives.

-After surpassing our greenhouse gas (GHG) emissions reduction goal in 2016, we set a new five-year goal for 2021 to reduce our GHG emissions intensity per watt produced by 45 percent compared to our 2008 baseline.
-First Solar also developed the industry's first global module recycling program to recycle manufacturing scrap and end-of-life modules.
-Recycling ensures the solutions to climate change today do not pose a waste management burden on future generations and enables us to recycle semiconductor material for reuse in new solar modules, glass for new glass products, and laminatre aterial for new rubber products such as mats and bicycle handles.
+As part of our commitment to responsible life cycle management, First Solar also developed the industry's first global module recycling program to recycle manufacturing scrap and end-of-life modules.
+Recycling ensures the solutions to climate change today do not pose a waste management burden on future generations and enables us to recycle semiconductor material for reuse in new solar modules, glass for new glass products, and laminate material for new rubber products such as mats and bicycle handles.
 By avoiding the landfilling of manufacturing waste, GHG emissions associated with landfill disposal are avoided.